 Before we dig into the differences between knitting and crochet, we first need to tackle the ways in which these two arts are similar.
 Just like people who share some commonalities, the practices of knitting and crochet do, too!
 So, what’s the same?

-Another major difference between knitting and crochet is way in which fabric is held.
+Another major difference between knitting and crochet is the way in which fabric is held.
 You might notice that yarn is held on the needle when you are knitting.
 After a few rows, it starts to spill off the needle like a shower curtain.
 The needle is full of active loops that build on each other, stitch after stitch, while you pass the loops back and forth between the needles.
 This is why one of the most common and frustrating knitting mistakes is dropping a stitch.
 A knitter may end up having to unravel an entire row to fix the dropped stitch!
-[For an easier way to fix dropped stitches, check out this handy how-to]

 As explained above, crochet and knitting use the same yarns and fabrics, 99% of the time.
 But there is one thing that a crocheter can use that a knitter cannot: thread.
 Thread is too thin and delicate to use in a knitting project.
 But a thin crochet hook can handle thread.
 So, if you’re thinking of making a project that uses thread, better to find a crochet pattern rather than a knitting pattern.
 Remember, free patterns for both methods can be found online!
 Ah, the internet is a wonderful place, isn’t it?

 In crochet, you’ll be looping fiber together, much like knitting, except the loops will look more like little knots.
 Additionally, crochet is a bit easier to stop in the middle of a project.
 You can just remove the hook, put a locking stitch marker onto the last loop, and let your project sit on the couch (or tumble around in your purse) while you go about your business.
 This can be a little less frustrating than the task of keeping active loops on a pair of knitting needles.